bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 * Next week you will introduce object-oriented programming.
 You will cover Test Driven Development(TDD), ES6 Classes, and [Jest](https://jestjs.io/) for mocking and testing.

 * Let your students know that this next module is very concept-heavy!
 Object-oriented programming can be very difficult to understand at first, but it is crucial in making them employer-competitive.
 In addition, the idea of writing tests before code may also feel counterintuitive but it is important to help students learn to plan and break down their apps into more manageable chunks.
-So reassure them that they are not alone in struggling with this topic and that it is perfectly normal to feel a little lost at first.
+Reassure them that they are not alone in struggling with this topic and that it is perfectly normal to feel a little lost at first.

 * At the same time, do not feel discouraged if your students aren't understanding the concept after you've tried explaining it to them.
 It takes time to fully grasp object-oriented programming, so keep encouraging your students and reassuring them that with time and practice, they will understand this!
 If you are comfortable doing so, share your own struggle and/or personal experiences learning and working with OOP.